Code-Institute-Submissions/Milestone-Project-One-16/README.md

 items and their combinations would be collapsed into dropdown boxes to maintain accessibility.

-##Testing
+## Testing

 All links work both within the site and to the external patch notes.
 All "Read More" links lead to the same champion page.

-The site is responsivess over phone, tablet, laptop and desktop screen sizes with custom layouts where appropriate.
-The site has been tested on Mozilla Firefox and Google Chrome and works as intended.
-The site was tested on a Windows laptop and Android phone.
-The colour styles appear more vibrant on the phone but all site functions work as intended.
+The site is responsive over different screen sizes with custom layouts where appropriate.
+The site has been tested on Mozilla Firefox, Google Chrome and safari and works as intended.The site was tested on an android phone, Iphone, tablet, Ipad, laptop, Macbook and desktop.
+The colour styles appear more vibrant on different screens but all site functions work as intended.

+### **Bugs**

+The following tests have been used to ensure proper site functionality:

+* GTmetrix: To test on website loading times
+* W3C HTML Validator: This validator checks the markup validity of Web documents in HTML.
+* W3C CSS Validator: This validator checks the markup validity of Web documents in CSS.

 ## **Deployment**